Tetrodon borneensis Regan, 1903

-Carinotetraodon: from the Latin carina, meaning ‘keel-shaped, shell’ and generic name Tetraodon, here used as a suffix.
+Carinotetraodon: from the Latin carina, meaning ‘keel’, and the generic name Tetraodon, within which members have formerly been included.

 borneensis: ‘of Borneo’.

-Likely to inhabit marginal zones with submerged terrestrial or aquatic vegetation.
+Likely to inhabit sluggish marginal zones with submerged terrestrial or aquatic vegetation.

 Maximum Standard Length